CSC Superannuation

 How long does an A-RETRO application take?

-Allow 3–6 months for a straightforward application with strong evidence.
-Complex cases with contested evidence or limited service medical records can take longer.
+Allow 18–24 months as a realistic timeframe.
+CSC processes A-RETRO applications alongside all other invalidity classification work, and current wait times mean even straightforward applications with strong evidence take at least 18 months from lodgement to determination.
+Complex cases with contested evidence or limited service medical records take longer.

 Can I apply if I discharged decades ago?